secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/marketo/index.html.md

 ## MQL Definition
-A Marketing Qualified Lead is a lead that has reached a certain threshold, we have determined to be 100 points accumulated, based on demographic/firmographic and/or behavioral information.
-The MQL Score defined below is comprised of various actions and/or profile data that are weighted with positive or negative point values.
+A Marketing Qualified Lead is a lead that has reached a threshold of `100` points, based on demographic/firmographic and/or behavioral information.
+The [MQL Scoring](/handbook/marketing/marketing-operations/marketo/#scoring-model) is detailed below and is comprised of various actions and/or profile data that are weighted with positive or negative point values.
 When a `Person Score` changes it will be inserted into the routing flow.
 Using LeanData every time a `Person Score` is updated, [LeanData](/handbook/marketing/marketing-operations/leandata/#record-validation) will run a check to see if the record needs to be processed through the flow.

 ### Re-MQL